sapegin/washingcode-book/manuscript/100_Code_style.md

 ## Nonsensical code styles

-Some code styles don’t solve any particular problem but are expensive to maintain.
+Some code styles don’t solve any particular problem, but are expensive to maintain.

 For example, aligning object values or assignments’ right-hands horizontally to make them look “pretty”: